What is famine? Causes and effects and how to stop it

 What causes a famine?

-Famines are usually caused by multiple factors.
+Famines are caused by multiple factors.
 Since 2020, a deadly combination of conflict, COVID-19, and climate change has dramatically increased the number of people suffering from severe hunger.
 When compounded by inaction or policy decisions that make people more vulnerable, famine can result and society can collapse.

 In Gaza, many challenges are putting people on the brink of famine: